donovanm21/oop_booking_app/README.md

 ### 4. Ensure that you are in the folder you cloned above,

 On mac, open terminal and use the cd command to change to the oop_booking_app directory.
 Type cd and drag the directory over the terminal.

 On windows, open CMD and use the cd command to change to the oop_booking_app directory.
 Type cd and drag the directory over the terminal.

-### 5. Once docker and git is installed and running, you will use Terminal on Mac or CMD on Windows to run the below command.
+### 5. Once docker and git is installed and running,

+Using Terminal on Mac or CMD on Windows to run the below command.

 Ensuring you are in the cloned directory, you can run the below command to start a php docker container and serve the files from the folder on your machine.